 Introduction to the Form Control

 Most pages on the World Wide Web are too complex to be displayed on current mobile devices, such as Web phones.
-The Form control in the ASP.NET mobile controls enables designers to break up complex nonmobile pages into a collection of forms on a mobile Web Forms page.
-With this ability, page designers can minimize the effort required to port their Web-based applications to mobile devices.
-For further information, see Organizing Content with Containers.
+The Form mobile control enables you to break up complex pages into a collection of forms on a mobile Web page.
+With this ability, you can minimize the effort required to port Web-based applications to mobile devices.
+For more information, see Organizing Content with Containers.

 Form controls contain content and other controls.
-In effect, a mobile Web Form control can be thought of as a "page within a page."
-All Form controls on a page share the same code-behind file and page state information.
-Using multiple forms on a mobile Web Forms page helps reduce the number of physical page files in your application, and thus improves performance during run time.
+You can think of a Form control as a page within a page.
+All Form controls on a page share the same code and page-state information.
+Using multiple forms on a mobile Web page helps reduce the number of physical page files in your application, and thus improves performance at run time.

-A mobile Web Forms page must contain at least one Form control.
-All other controls, with the exception of the StyleSheet control and the DeviceSpecific control, must be placed within a Form control, a Panel control, or a control's template.
+A mobile Web page must contain at least one Form control.
+All other controls, with the exception of the StyleSheet control, must be placed within a Form control, a Panel control, or a control template.

-Set the background and text color with the BackColor and ForeColor properties in the Properties window of the ASP.NET mobile designer.
+You can set the Form control's color with the BackColor and ForeColor properties.
 You can also type literal text directly in a Form control, which will flow around other controls that you add.
-Format the text by using the Bold and Italic properties, which are in the Font property.
+Format the text using the Bold and Italic properties, which are in the Font property.

-The displays of mobile devices differ widely in their capabilities.
-The Form control offers powerful features for customizing the presentation of content and controls for particular types of mobile devices.
-Using a DeviceSpecific control, developers can apply device filters to forms.
+Mobile device displays differ widely in their capabilities.
+To customize the presentation of content and controls for particular mobile devices, you can use a DeviceSpecific control to apply device filters to forms.
 These enable the use of property override values and control templates.

-Applications can provide event handlers to achieve further customization of the Form control.
+Your application can handle Form control events to customize the behavior of the Form control.
 A form raises an Activate event when it becomes the current form.
 The Deactivate event occurs when it is no longer the active form.

-If a form's content is long, it can be paginated on some mobile devices.
+On some mobile devices, if a form's content is long, it can be paginated.
 Each screen in the paginated form has a current page number.
 Page numbers begin with 1.
 The Form control keeps the current page number in its CurrentPage property.
-Whenever the Form control paginates its content, it also displays user interface elements that enable the user to navigate between the pages.
-Set the style of the pagination user interface elements by using the Form control's PagerStyle property.
+When the Form control paginates its content, it also displays user interface elements that enable the user to navigate between the pages.
+You can set the style of the pagination user interface elements using the Form control's PagerStyle property.